Permafrost/Tundra/README.md

       'string' which determines how the file contents are returned.
 Defaults to 'stream'.
     * `$encoding` is an optional character set to use when reading the file as a string.
-Defaults to the Java virtual machine [default charset].
+Defaults to [UTF-8].
   * Outputs:
     * `$content` is the file contents returned as either an input stream, byte array, or string depending on the `$mode`